 Injured North Carolina workers who suffer wage loss or permanent physical impairment because of a NC workers’ compensation injury or occupational disease are entitled to disability benefits.
-It is critical to understand when benefits NC workers’ comp benefits are paid, how long they are available and how much the benefit should be.
+It is critical for injured workers to understand when NC workers’ comp disability benefits should be paid, how long the benefits can continue, and how much the benefit should be.

 When are disability benefits paid?

 With the exception of the Permanent Partial Disability benefit, which is discussed below, wage replacement benefits are paid under workers’ compensation in NC only when the injured employee is disabled.
-Disability is a complex concept in NC workers’ compensation law, but generally means decreased wage earning ability.
+Disability is a complex concept in NC workers’ compensation law, but generally means that the worker has suffered a injury that affects the ability to earn wages.

 The initial burden is on the employee who was injured on the job in NC to prove disability.
 As with every workers’ compensation question if the employee and employer disagree over whether the employee is entitled to wage replacement benefits, or the amount of those benefits, the North Carolina Industrial Commission will decide the issue.
-Employees who are considering filing for a hearing before the Industrial Commission should consult a Board Certified Workers’ Comp Lawyer.
+Employees who are considering filing for a hearing before the Industrial Commission should consult a workers’ comp lawyer in NC who is a Board Certified NC Workers’ Compensation Specialist.

-There are four different types of disability benefits under NC workers’ comp.
+There are four different types of disability benefits available under the NC workers’ comp system.
 The type of benefit that applies depends on how long the disability is expected to last (temporary or permanent) and the extent of the disability (total or partial).

 Temporary Total Disability Benefits in NC Workers’ Comp (TTD) are paid during the healing period after an accident or onset of disease when the injured employee is unable to work in suitable employment.
 Suitable employment is a complex concept in NC workers’ compensation law and varies greatly case to case.